solliancenet/microsoft-mysql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 # 09 / Troubleshooting

-As applications are running and executing in the cloud environment it is always a possibility that something unexpected will occur.
+As applications are running and executing in cloud environments it is always a possibility that something unexpected will occur.
 This section details a few common troubleshooting steps.

 ## Common MySQL issues